 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bang Bo District air is currently 1.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bang Bo District is currently 4.2 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Wednesday, Sep 28|

 Moderate 67 US AQI

 |Thursday, Sep 29|